github-technology-partners/partner-actions/README.md

 Learn more about best practices for authors of GitHub Actions [here](url).

 # Partner Contribution Requirements:
 - Partners must be members of the [GitHub Technology Partner Program](https://partner.github.com/technology-partners) to participate.
-- Partners must self attest to the best practices for authors of GitHub Actions.
-- To submit an Action for consideration, please open a PR and add your Action.
+To submit an Action for consideration, please open a PR and add your Action.

-Want to add your Action?
-Learn more about contribution to this rep [here](/path to CONTRIBUTION.md in root)
+Learn more about contributing to this repo [here](/path to CONTRIBUTION.md in root)